juanacopello/juanacopello/README.md

 :iphone:	I’m interested in how different types of media, design and technology come together with communications and journalism to create not only new ways of telling stories but also a value-added product for readers and audiences.

-:woman_technologist: I am currently learning to code: I have intermediate knowledge about HTML and CSS and basic skills in JavaScript.
-I am now learning p5.js and hope to begin with d3.js and vue.js
+:woman_technologist: I am a hobby developer and I am now learning p5.js and d3.js, hoping to apply my knpwledge for creative coding and data visualization.

 <!--
 **juanacopello/juanacopello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.